jeffbonnes/titanium_documentation/source/en/tableviews.md

 ## TableView user interaction and events

-Modern Graphical User Interfaces with ingenious user interaction have undoubtedly contributed to smartphones' remarkable success in recent years.
+Modern Graphical User Interfaces, with ingenious user interaction, have undoubtedly contributed to smartphones' remarkable success in recent years.
 To add some of this magic to your Weather App you might incorporate the following functionality:

 1. Filter by Continent - allow the user to click on the continent string displayed on a row, and for all other rows describing locations in other continents to be filtered out (hidden)
 2. Toggle Temperature Units - allow the user to click on the temperature displayed on any row, and for the temperature of all rows to toggle between Fahrenheit and Centigrade